Peabody Historical Society presents:

 How we choose to remember – what we choose to commemorate – about the Revolutionary era and the founding of America, says a lot about how we make sense of our present.
 The stories we choose to highlight about our past become the foundation for how we shape our future.

-Through a series of objects, we will discuss how Peabody and New England have remembered the Revolution: Which stories are uplifted?
+Through a series of objects, we will discuss how New England have remembered the Revolution: Which stories are uplifted?
 What ideals are present?
 How did the present shape the way history was remembered?

 A hand-embroidered sampler from 1776.
 A letter to the 1835 Lexington Monument Committee discussing its placement.
 A poem recited at Peabody’s 1876 Martha Washington Party calling for women’s suffrage.
 These are all artifacts created by Peabody residents who found meaning in the Revolutionary moment.